RediSearch/RediSearch/docs/Commands.md

   avoided as a general rule of thumb.
 Fields needed for aggregations should be stored as **SORTABLE**, where they are available to the aggregation pipeline with very load latency.
-LOAD hurts the performance of aggregate queries considerably, since every processed record needs to execute the equivalent of HMGET against a redis key, which when executed over millions of keys, amounts to very high processing times.
+LOAD hurts the performance of aggregate queries considerably, since every processed record needs to execute the equivalent of HMGET against a Redis key, which when executed over millions of keys, amounts to very high processing times.

 * **GROUPBY {nargs} {property}**: Group the results in the pipeline based on one or more properties.